leelamahesh22/SIEM-Tool-Firewall-Monitor-/README.md

 **Description**

-This Python script monitors firewall log files for suspicious activity and generates alerts when necessary.
+This Project monitors firewall log files for suspicious activity and generates alerts when necessary.

 **Features**